Empire State University Writing Guide

 regions

-In general, lowercase "north," "south," "northeast," and so forth, when they indicate compass direction.
+In general, lowercase "north," "south," "northeast," etc., when they indicate compass direction.

 Capitalize compass points when they designate regions or widely known sections.